If you've ever expressed an interest in babysitting, then it's inevitable that someone will ask you to babysit for free at some point.

 Making a name and reputation for yourself as a great babysitter requires building a foundation of clients who love the work you do and will recommend you to friends.
 Doing some free babysitting, in the beginning, is a great way to kickstart your babysitting career and set yourself up for years of lucrative paid babysitting work down the road.

 If you haven't yet started high school, now is the perfect time to fit in as many free babysitting jobs as you can to get started.
-Your schedule will only become busier in secondary school with more homework, extracurricular activities, and a social life to all fit in as well.
+Your schedule will only become busier in secondary school with more homework, extracurricular activities, and a social life to fit in as well.

 Avoid the temptation to do the bare minimum just because you aren't getting paid to babysit.
 Going above-and-beyond and taking on some extra responsibility will really make a great impression on the parents that you babysit for.